This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 You may need to rest in bed for a period of time.
-Your caregiver will tell you when it is okay to get out of bed.
-Call your caregiver before getting up for the first time.
+Your healthcare provider will tell you when it is okay to get out of bed.
+Call your healthcare provider before getting up for the first time.
 If you feel weak or dizzy, sit or lie down right away.

 This is also called an ECG or EKG.
 Sticky pads placed on your skin record your heart's electrical activity.